swsmith310/libswsdm/README.md

 ## Glossary
 `std::unordered_map<std::string, std::string> sws::DM::data` - Unordered map containing all the key/value pairs representing game data.

 `void sws::DM::DM()` - This function should be the very first thing you call in the main method of your game.
-This function calls `sws::DM::load_data(const std::string &sf)` on *init.swsd*, populating the `data` object and initializing all of the data in the game.
+Initializes all game data.

 `int sws::DM::vtoi(const std::string &k)` - Static function that casts `sws::DM::data[k]` value to int.